Bust-a-Move Millennium

-Bust-A-Move Millennium, also known as Puzzle Bobble Millennium (パズルボブル ミレニアム, Pazuru Boburu Mireniamu) in Japan, is a puzzle video game developed by Altron and published by Acclaim Entertainment under their Club Acclaim label that was released for the Game Boy Color in 2000.
+Bust-A-Move Millennium, also known as Puzzle Bobble Millennium (パズルボブル ミレニアム, Pazuru Boburu Mireniamu) in Japan, is a 2000 puzzle video game developed and published by Altron for the Game Boy Color.

 Gameplay

 This game continues using the same mechanics as Puzzle Bobble 4.
 The game contains a new story mode and two-player-link mode, along with a "Challenge" mode like in the Game Boy version of Puzzle Bobble 4.
 The controls/pointer can be inconsistent, so the player often has to 'jiggle' the cursor in order to pinpoint where they want to shoot their bubble.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.